(©Ol Lentille)

 "From day and night game drives, walking safaris, camel trekking and quad biking to picnics in the bush, beading workshops and archery, the options are endless."

-After a long-haul flight, I recommend easing into your family safari gently.
-Arrive early into Nairobi and take a short flight past the snow-dusted peaks of Mount Kenya to Laikipia in time for lunch.
+After a long-haul flight, we recommend easing into your family safari gently.
+Arrive early in Nairobi and take a short flight past the snow-dusted peaks of Mount Kenya to Laikipia in time for lunch.

 Stay at one of my favourite safari lodges – Ol Lentille.
-This magical private 40,000-acre conservancy is owned by the local community who benefit from the lodge in many ways.
+This magical private 40,000-acre conservancy is owned by the local community, who benefit from the lodge in many ways.
 You can easily spend three to four nights in this spectacular setting.
-There are four luxury villas to choose from which can be booked individually, or taken exclusively by a large group.
-With an open-air viewing deck, an infinity pool overlooking two watering holes and a serene spa, Ol Lentille is the perfect destination to unwind and relax together.
+There are four luxury villas to choose from, which can be booked individually or taken exclusively by a large group.
+With an open-air viewing deck, an infinity pool overlooking two watering holes and a serene spa, Ol Lentille is the perfect place to unwind and relax together.

-Cottar’s 1920s Camp, Masai Mara – an authentic African safari for all generations
+Cottar’s 1920s Camp, Masai Mara

-After spending a few glorious days in Laikipia, take a scheduled light aircraft flight to the luxurious Cottar’s 1920s Camp, situated in the 7608-acre private Olderkesi Conservancy.
+After a few glorious days in Laikipia, take a scheduled light aircraft flight to the luxurious Cottar’s 1920s Camp, situated in the 7,608-acre private Olderkesi Conservancy.
 Step back in time to a bygone era with 1920s-style canvas tents boasting luxurious furnishings, original safari antiques, hand-woven rugs and traditional Kenyan artefacts.
 The camp has eleven tents in total, including four open-plan family tents with living rooms and en-suite bathrooms.
-Relax beside the 25-metre swimming pool and dine privately on your veranda or gather in the pavilion for a signature cocktail, African barbecue dinner or seasonal feast.
-If you prefer a more permanent accommodation style, then opt for the exclusive-use Bush Villa where everyone can relax under one roof.
+Relax beside the 25-metre swimming pool and dine privately on your veranda, or gather in the pavilion for a signature cocktail, African barbecue dinner or seasonal feast.
+If you prefer a more permanent accommodation style, opt for the exclusive-use Bush Villa where everyone can relax under one roof.

-The team at Cottars are mostly Maasai and brilliant at entertaining and captivating young minds.
-Children can learn to make a bow and arrow and light a fire in the Maasai Warrior School, spend time beading with Mamma Naishuro Batian, learn all about conservation and Maasai culture in the Explorers Tent and identify constellations in the starry African sky on a bush walk with hunter-gatherer, Letilet.
+The team at Cottar’s are mostly Maasai and brilliant at entertaining and captivating young minds.
+Children can learn to make a bow and arrow and light a fire in the Maasai Warrior School, spend time beading with Mamma Naishuro Batian, learn all about conservation and Maasai culture in the Explorers Tent, and identify constellations in the starry African sky on a bush walk with hunter-gatherer Letilet.

-Ithumba Camp, Tsavo East National Park – spend time with Kenya’s orphaned elephants
+Ithumba Camp, Tsavo East National Park

 (©Alfajiri Villas)